Lynxmotion/LSS-ROS2-Robot-Dynamics/lss-robots.md

 * that Node also has an executer, could we use it to run our controllers?

-NODE RELEASE TO EARLY
-[ERROR] [1605591889.728949647] [rclcpp]: Error in destruction of rcl service handle: the Node Handle was destructed too early.
-You will leak memory

 Possibly similar bug in all the gazebo_plugins: futex_wait_cancelable 0x00007f493481f376